Braunschweig Wolfsburg Airport: Infrastructure

 Its main runway is 2300 m long and 30 m wide.
 It also has a parallel grass runway of 900 m by 30 m.

 In May 2009 the extension of the runway from 1680 m to 2300 m had received its final legal go-ahead.
 Some €38 million were envisaged for the airport upgrade.
 Despite strong resistance from local action groups, both Volkswagen and DLR pushed forward with the project in order to be able to use bigger than regional jets under all weather conditions in the future.
 While the DLR will fly a research Airbus A320 within their flight control and supervision programme from the airport, Volkswagen intends to utilise narrow body aircraft on its business routes instead of its current regional aircraft types.
 No plans to intensify commercial traffic from and to the airport have been made public yet.

 In the immediate vicinity of the airport, a research car park was built, which gives the opportunity to explore autonomous parking.

 Airlines and destinations

 There are no scheduled public passenger or cargo services at the airport, which is used for unscheduled traffic with business jets, as well as by the German Aerospace Center, e.g., with their special mission aeroplanes to discover phenomena in the atmosphere.
 There are also ad hoc charter flights to leisure destinations.

+The nearest operating airport is Hannover Airport, located about 70 km north west of Braunschweig Wolfsburg Airport.

 The car manufacturer Volkswagen Group, which is based in nearby Wolfsburg, is a major shareholder, and uses the airfield as home base for their own airline fleet operated by Volkswagen Air Services.
 Volkswagen AG operates regular services to other European sites of the company and its subsidiaries, such as Škoda, Audi and SEAT.